What is Cabinet Door Overlay?

 Partial Overlay and Twin Overlay

 Any overlay less than a full overlay is a partial overlay.
-Most common are half and three-quarter overlays which, as you might expect, conceal half and three-fourths respectively of the cabinet frame.
+The most common are half and three-quarter overlays which, as you might expect, conceal half and three-fourths of the cabinet frame.

 On wider frameless cabinets with four doors across (typically 42" or more) a center panel is present where the two center doors are mounted.
 In this application, there are two partial overlays, the twin overlay, to deal with but what is most important is the desired reveal or gap between these doors.